-Cascadilla has and will continue to follow the guidance as outlined in the March 9, 2020, joint memo for NYSED and NYDOH titled “School (PreK-12) Guidance: COVID-19” under Appendix C.
+Cascadilla has and will continue to follow the guidelines outlined in the March 9, 2020, joint memo for NYSED and NYDOH titled “School (PreK-12) Guidance: COVID-19” under Appendix C.

-Cascadilla School outsources school-wide cleaning to a local professional cleaning company that follows all guidelines and procedure as mentioned above.
+Cascadilla School outsources schoolwide cleaning to a local professional cleaning company following all guidelines and procedures mentioned above.

-Between school-wide cleanings, faculty and staff will assist, sanitize, and disinfect assigned designated areas of the school building during the day.
-Specifically, in between classes, teachers and staff will be cleaning desks and chairs with approved cleaning products.
+Between schoolwide cleanings, faculty and staff will assist, sanitize, and disinfect assigned designated areas of the school building during the day.
+Specifically, teachers and staff will be cleaning desks and chairs with approved cleaning products in between classes.

-Proper handwashing and respiratory hygiene will be taught to all students, faculty, and staff during orientation.
-Training materials from CDC.
-Several hand washing locations are available in the school building and everyone upon entering the building will be expected to wash their hands.
+During orientation, proper handwashing and respiratory hygiene will be taught to all students, faculty, and staff—training materials from CDC.
+Several handwashing locations are available in the school building, and everyone will be expected to wash their hands upon entering the building.